ZordoC/py_bank/README.md

 # Deployment

-Ofcourse we'd need to deploy our bank apps.
-I have created a script to build our bank APIs docker images.
-Which we could envutally deploy somewhere.
+Ofcourse we'd need to deploy our bank apps at some point and not run our API locally.
+We have `start_banks_docker.sh` which work outside the devcontainer.
+You need to re-open project locally.

+Install dependencies on your machine:

+	python -m  venv .venv
+	. .venv/bin/activate
+	pip3 install -r requirements.txt

+Run:
+	bash start_banks_docker.sh

+And to test it:
+	python -m py_banks.orchestrator

+Remember python version => 3.8

+This works on my machine, MacMini M1.

 # Conclusion

+You can generate HTML documentation:

+	make docs

+And view it via:

+	make simple-http

+Navigate to the folder.

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [ZordoC/cookiecutter-simple-pypackage](https://github.com/ZordoC/cookiecutter-simple-pypackage) project template.